larr97/portfolio-project/documents/RAD.md

 - SEO best practices guidelines:
   - [Google SEO Starter Guide](https://developers.google.com/search/docs/fundamentals/seo-starter-guide)

-##### 1.6 Overview
+#### 1.6 Overview

 This document outlines the initial requirements for developing a Web Developer Portfolio.
-Subsequent sections will include system design, implementation details, and testing plans.
 This document aims to ensure a clear understanding of the project’s goals and deliverables among stakeholders, ensuring a successful development process.

-#### 2. Current System
+### 2. Current System

 Currently, there is no existing portfolio system in place.
 This absence represents a significant gap in the professional and educational development of the web developer.
 Without a portfolio, it is challenging to effectively showcase technical skills, projects, and achievements to potential employers or collaborators.
 Additionally, the lack of a central platform limits opportunities for networking and personal branding.